Seth Low: Second term

 Low's tax increases and non-partisan governing policy lost him a measure of public support.
-By 1883, fellow Republicans were criticizing Low openly, and the press was critical of his tax policy.
+By 1883, fellow Republicans were criticizing him openly, and the press was critical of his tax policy.
 Although the Democrats ran the weak, nearly unknown candidate Joseph C. Hendrix in 1883, Low beat him by a slimmer margin than his first election.
-Where Low won his first term by 5,000 votes, he squeaked by re-election with only a 1,548-vote margin.
+While he had won his first term by 5,000 votes, he squeaked by for re-election with only a 1,548-vote margin.

 In 1884, Low's mugwump support of Democrat Grover Cleveland in 1884 furthered the rift with his fellow Republicans.
 He declined to run for a third term in 1885, and refused to support Republican nominee General Isaac S. Catlin.
-Instead, he supported a reform candidate, General John R. Woodward.
+Instead, he supported a reform candidate, General John B. Woodward.
 By this time, the public was losing their attraction to reform, and Democrat Daniel D. Whitney won election.
 With Whitney came the return of Democratic machine politics for another seven years.
 By 1892, some writers were looking back on Low's tenure as a "Golden Age" of clean government.